ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Step 2: Getting Insight

-From the main Cognos Analytics Screen, click on the + sign on the left hand side and select Dashboard.
+From the main Cognos Analytics screen, click on the + sign on the left hand side and select Dashboard.

 ![](cmedia/image45.png)